Wondering how to get a NIF in Portugal? You’re not alone.

-Luckily, I’ve been through it all myself, so I’m well-placed to clarify things for you.
+Luckily, I’ve been through it all myself, so I’m well-placed to explain exactly how to get a NIF.

-In this detailed guide, I’ll demystify what a Portuguese NIF is, what it does, and (most importantly) how you can get one.
+In this detailed guide to Portugal’s NIF, I’ll demystify what it is, what it does, and (most importantly) how to get a NIF.

 What’s a NIF anyway?